-Indianapolis is the nation's 14th largest city.
-According to the U.S. Census Bureau's Statistics for 2014, the estimated population of Indianapolis is 848,788 and 1,936,255 for the Indianapolis Metropolitan Area.
+Indianapolis is the nation's 15th largest city.
+According to the U.S. Census Bureau's Statistics for 2016, the estimated population of Indianapolis is 855,164 and 2,004,230 for the Indianapolis Metropolitan Area.
 Indianapolis offers a multitude of cultural, educational, sporting, shopping and dining opportunities to its residents and visitors.

-The Indianapolis 500 celebrated its 100th running with a record crowd, and the Indianapolis Motor Speedway welcomed the Red Bull Air Race for the first year.
-The Crown Royal 400 at the Brickyard, Grand Prix of Indianapolis, NFL's Indianapolis Colts, NBA's Indiana Pacers, WNBA's Indiana Fever, NASL's Indy Eleven, ECHL's Indy Fuel hockey team, and AAA Indianapolis Indians baseball team are among the city's other prominent sporting attractions, as well as countless amateur sporting events like the Big Ten Championship Football Game and the Men's and Women's Big Ten Basketball Tournaments.
+The Indianapolis 500 celebrated its 101st running with a record crowd, and the Indianapolis Motor Speedway welcomed the return of the Red Bull Air Race.
+The Brickyard 400, Indycar Grand Prix, NFL's Indianapolis Colts, NBA's Indiana Pacers, WNBA's Indiana Fever, NASL's Indy Eleven, ECHL's Indy Fuel hockey team, and IL's AAA Indianapolis Indians baseball team are among the city's other prominent sporting attractions, as well as countless amateur sporting events like the Big Ten Championship Football Game and the Men's and Women's Big Ten Basketball Tournaments.

-Circle Centre Mall and White River State Park offer two prominent attractions within walking distance of downtown hotels and CIB facilities.
-White River State Park is home to a scenic Central Canal Walk and seven major attractions, including the NCAA Headquarters and Hall of Champions, Indianapolis Zoo, Indiana State Museum, and Eiteljorg Museum of American Indian and Western Art.
+The Indianapolis Cultural Trail and White River State Park offer two prominent attractions within walking distance of downtown hotels and CIB facilities.
+White River State Park is home to a scenic Central Canal Walk and seven major attractions, including the NCAA Headquarters and Hall of Champions, Indianapolis Zoo, Indiana State Museum, and Eiteljorg Museum of American Indians and Western Art.

-A short distance from downtown, visitors can enjoy the world's largest children's museum - the Children's Museum of Indianapolis, Indianapolis Motor Speedway, and Indianapolis Museum of Art.
+A short distance from downtown, visitors can enjoy the world's largest children's museum - the Children's Museum of Indianapolis, Indianapolis Motor Speedway, and Indianapolis Museum of Art at Newfields.